Miroslava Stern: Death

-Miroslava filmed Ensayo de un crimen (The Criminal Life of Archibaldo de la Cruz) in 1955, directed by Luis Buñuel.
-On March 9 of that year, soon after filming ended (the film was released in May), Miroslava committed suicide by overdosing on sleeping pills.
-Her body was found lying outstretched over her bed, she had a portrait of bullfighter Luis Miguel Dominguín in one hand.
-Actress Katy Jurado said she was one of the first to find the body.
-According to Jurado, the picture that Miroslava had between her hands was of Mexican comedian Cantinflas, but the artistic manager Fanny Schatz exchanged the photo for that of the Spanish bullfighter Luis Miguel Dominguín.
-Another source states that her body was found by actress Ninón Sevilla.
-Miroslava's friends stated her suicide was due to unrequited love for Dominguín, who had recently married Italian actress Lucia Bosè.
-Others claimed that her unrequited love was for Cantinflas.
-Despite any evidence to support it, a rumor persisted that she died in a plane crash when traveling with Mexican businessman Jorge Pasquel, the day before her suicide.
+Miroslava died by suicide in March 1955 by overdosing on sleeping pills, her body found lying outstretched over her bed.
+According to Miroslava's friends, she had a portrait of bullfighter Luis Miguel Dominguín in one hand, and they stated that her suicide was due to unrequited love for Dominguín, who had recently married Italian actress Lucia Bosè.
+Others, such as actress Katy Jurado, claimed that the picture that Miroslava had between her hands was of Mexican comedian Cantinflas and that her unrequited love was for Cantinflas, but her artistic manager Fanny Schatz exchanged the photo for that of the Dominguín.
+Jurado based this claiming she was the first to find the body; another source states that her body was found by actress Ninón Sevilla.
+Despite a lack of evidence to support it, a rumor persisted that she actually died in a plane crash when traveling with Mexican businessman Jorge Pasquel, and her body was moved to her bedroom and made to look like a suicide.